purerosefallen/ygopro-222DIY-data/README.md

-## YGOPro-222DIY
+## YGOPro-222DIY-data
-The server of YGOPRO 222DIY group
+The data of YGOPRO 222 Custom Server